Argo-Robot/foundation_models/README.md

 - The **style variable $z$** is fixed to a **zero vector** (i.e., mean of the prior distribution)
 - The transformer decoder outputs a deterministic **$k \times 14$** tensor, corresponding to the next $k$ joint positions

-This deterministic decoding provides **stable, repeatable behavior**, which is especially valuable for evaluation and deployment.
+This deterministic decoding provides stable, repeatable behavior, which is especially valuable for evaluation and deployment.

----
+## Innovative Contributions

+A central innovation of ACT is its use of **action chunking** — predicting sequences of joint positions over a fixed horizon (e.g., the next *k* steps) instead of single-step actions.
+This chunked prediction strategy reduces the task's effective time horizon and significantly mitigates compounding errors during execution.

 ## 2) Octo: An Open-Source Generalist Robot Policy